gethinode/hinode/content/en/blog/mgallery.md

 When an overlay image has been defined and the `ovlperc` is defined and not equal to 0, a scaling of the overlay image will take place.
 If for example the percentage is 10, the overlay image will be resized to 10 percent of the image size to which it is to be added.
 This happens in lines 6-9.

 In lines 13-30 the position of the overlay image is determined.
-When adding the overlay image the left top position in the image it is to be added to, should be specified.
-This is what is calculated in lines 15-30.
+When adding the overlay image.

 The actual operation of adding the overlay image is done in lines 33 and 34.

 ### Showing the image

-Then the images is to be displayed.
+Then the images are to be displayed.

 ```go-html-template {linenos=true}
 <div class="col gallery-pad-{{ $gap -}}">